udondan/cdk-ec2-key-pair/README.md

 // Create the Key Pair
 const key = new KeyPair(this, 'A-Key-Pair', {
   name: 'a-key-pair',
   description: 'This is a Key Pair',
   storePublicKey: true, // by default the public key will not be stored in Secrets Manager });

-// Grant read access to the private key to a role or user key.grantReadOnPrivateKey(someRole)
+// Grant read access to the private key to a role or user key.grantReadOnPrivateKey(someRole);

-// Grant read access to the public key to another role or user key.grantReadOnPublicKey(anotherRole)
+// Grant read access to the public key to another role or user key.grantReadOnPublicKey(anotherRole);

 // Use Key Pair on an EC2 instance new ec2.Instance(this, 'An-Instance', {
   keyName: key.keyPairName,
   // ...
-})
+});
 ```

 The private (and optionally the public) key will be stored in AWS Secrets Manager.
 The secret names by default are prefixed with `ec2-ssh-key/`.
 The private key is suffixed with `/private`, the public key is suffixed with `/public`.
 So in this example they will be stored as `ec2-ssh-key/a-key-pair/private` and `ec2-ssh-key/a-key-pair/public`.